spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 ### Add a stage

-Your first stage in any pipeline will be a **Configuration** stage, where you can set up pipeline triggers and parameters.
-You'll need to add more stages for each task you want your pipeline to perform.

 1. Select **Add stage** from your pipeline configuration screen.
   ![](images/add-stage.png)
 2. Set the stage type using the drop-down menu.